 - Ben Doncon – Senior Fisheries Compliance Officer, DPIRD

-- Matt Taylor – WRLC CEO
+- Matt Taylor – WRL CEO

-Due to the number of quality applications and interest received, WRL have agreed to form a fishing operations reference group for consultation with not only the FOS but a range of other WRL committees such as the Strategy & Risk Committee and Total Allowable Commercial Catch (TACC) Committee as well as a number of upcoming stakeholder workshops such as the peer review of the modelling and science.
+Due to the number of quality applications and interest received, WRL have agreed to form a fishing operations reference group for consultation with not only the FOC but a range of other WRL committees such as the Strategy & Risk Committee and Total Allowable Commercial Catch (TACC) Committee as well as a number of upcoming stakeholder workshops such as the peer review of the modelling and science.